smetj/wishbone/docs/wishbone module.rst

 *failed* queue of the :py:class:`wishbone.module.TCPOut` module to the *inbox* queue of the :py:class:`wishbone.module.DiskOut` module.

-On the other side, each time a *registered consumer method* successfully processes an event, it will automatically be submitted to the *successful* queue, from where it can be further processed by another module when desired.
+On the other side, each time a *registered consumer method* successly processes an event, it will automatically be submitted to the *success* queue, from where it can be further processed by another module when desired.

-An example which takes advantage of this behavior might be connecting the *successful* queue of the :py:class:`wishbone.module.TCPOut` module to the *acknowledgment* queue of the :py:class:`wishbone.module.AMQPOut` module.
+An example which takes advantage of this behavior might be connecting the *success* queue of the :py:class:`wishbone.module.TCPOut` module to the *acknowledgment* queue of the :py:class:`wishbone.module.AMQPOut` module.

 It's up to the method which has been registered to consume a queue to submit